Your browser does not support the running script, you cannot get a perfect browsing

 On the way to Tiger's Nest

-In the morning, we will head to Bhutan’s capital city Thimphu (72km, about 2.5h) via Tamchog Lhakhang Iron Bridge.
-After sightseeing in Thimphu (2,360m) with Buddha Dordenma Statue, National Memorial Chorten, Motithang Takin Preserve, and Tashichho Dzong.
-Then have a good rest in your hotel.
+In the morning, we will head to Bhutan’s capital city, Thimphu (72km, about 2.5h), via the Tamchog Lhakhang Iron Bridge.
+After sightseeing in Thimphu City (2,360m) with visits to the Buddha Dordenma Statue (Buddha Point), National Memorial Chorten, Royal Takin Preserve, and Tashichho Dzong (Thimphu Dzong), you can have a good rest at your hotel.

-Motithang Takin Preserve (Takin Zoo, Takin Sanctuary) is a wildlife reserve for Takin (Budorcas taxicolor), the national animal of Bhutan.
-Drukpa Kunley (Divine Madman), the famous Tibetan saint, is said to be responsible for the creation of Takin which has the head of a goat and the body of a cow.
+Motithang Royal Takin Preserve (Takin Zoo, Takin Sanctuary) serves as a wildlife sanctuary for the Takin (Budorcas taxicolor), the national animal of Bhutan.
+Legend credits Drukpa Kunley (Divine Madman), the renowned Tibetan saint, with the creation of the Takin, a unique creature with a goat's head and a cow's body.
+In addition to the Bhutan Takin, you can also spot Himalayan Goral, Himalayan Serow, Himalayan Monal, Tragopan, Wild Pigs, Blue Sheep, Sambar Deer, Barking Deer, and Yaks in the area.

-Tashichho Dzong (Thimphu Dzong) is located on the right side of the Wangchu River in the northern part of Thimphu city.
-As the "Fortress of the glorious religion", it houses the throne room of His Majesty the King, government offices, and the central monk body.
-Thimphu Dzong was initially erected in 1641 and rebuilt by King Jigme Dorji Wangchuck in the 1960s.
-There are two main entrances in the Tashichho Dzong.
-One leads to the administrative section to the south and the other one (at the north) leads to the monastic quarter where festivals and dances are performed.
+Tashichho Dzong (Thimphu Dzong), located on the right side of the Wangchu River in the northern part of Thimphu city, serves as the "Fortress of the glorious religion", housing the King's throne room, government offices, and the central monastic body.
+Initially constructed in 1641 and rebuilt by King Jigme Dorji Wangchuck in the 1960s, the Tashichho Dzong features two primary entrances - one leading to the administrative section to the south and the other (to the north) leading to the monastic quarter where the Thimphu Tshechu Festival (held around Sept. or Oct. yearly) and masked dances are performed.

 Meals:Breakfast Lunch Dinner